-Grace Ice & Water Shield® HT membrane should be used in conjunction with designs which minimize ice dam formation.
+Grace Ice & Water Shield® roofing underlayment should be used in conjunction with roof designs that minimize ice dam formation.
 In cold climates, it is particularly important to provide proper insulation and ventilation to reduce the size of ice dams and to avoid interior condensation.
 Cathedral ceilings must include ventilation between rafters to allow for air flow to a ridge vent.
 Well ventilated cold roof designs are particularly important in alpine regions to reduce the size of ice dams which could contribute to structural damage.